MarcCarranza/lodgify-test/README.md

 ### **Error Handler**

-After some failed requested because the connection crashed, I made a basic error handler that shows a generic message, it can be tested by adding at line 33 of **src/routes/home/index.tsx**.:
+After some failed requested because the connection crashed, I made a basic error handler that shows a generic message, it can be tested by adding:

 ```
 throw Error
 ```

+at line 33 of **src/routes/home/index.tsx**.

 ![](https://github.com/MarcCarranza/lodgify-test/blob/main/src/assets/error.png)